 Figure 2.
-Dynamical responses of short-chain fatty acid (SCFA) metabolism and gut microbiome to dietary fiber intervention.
-A-C. Temporal changes in fecal concentration of three major SCFAs (A), microbiota composition (B), and its compositional alpha diversity (C) within four weeks’ intervention of two dietary fibers (inulin and resistant starch).
+Dynamical responses of short-chain fatty acid (SCFA) metabolism and murine gut microbiome to dietary fiber intervention.
+A-C. Temporal changes in fecal concentration of three major SCFAs (A), microbiota composition (B), and its compositional alpha diversity (C) during four weeks’ intervention of two dietary fibers (inulin and resistant starch).
 Both SCFA concentration and microbiota diversity show short-term overshoot and long-term steady-state responses to inulin treatment.
-D. The averaged response trajectories of gut microbiota to inulin, as shown in PCoA (principal coordinate analysis) ordination scatter plot, also indicate compositional transition and convergence to different steady states from the baseline.
-E. Total bacterial density measured by quantitative PCR.
-F. PCoA ordination scatter plot of gene abundances in inulin-treated mice metagenome.
-R2 and P-value were obtained from Adonis analysis, which tests for gene abundance differences among different response phases (day 0 for baseline, day 5 for short-term and, day 31 for long-term).
+D. The response trajectories of gut microbiota to inulin, as shown in PCoA (principal coordinate analysis) plot, indicate compositional transition and convergence to a new steady state. average E. Total bacterial density measured by quantitative PCR.
+F. PCoA ordination scatter plot of gene abundances of mice gut metagenome in the inulin-treated group.
+R2 and P-value were obtained from Adonis analysis, which tests for the difference in gene abundances during intervention (day 0: baseline, day 5: short-term response, day 31: long-term response).
 For panels A and B, the heights of stacked bands represent averages across individual mouse.
 For C-E, lines or dots represent mean values and shading areas or error bars represent standard error of the mean.